Skip to Main Content

 Paid Family and Medical Leave Act

-Massachusetts' Paid Family and Medical Leave Act (PFML) and the federal Family and Medical Leave Act (FMLA) are separate laws that cover similar situations, however, employers that are exempt from FMLA may be subject to PFML.
+Massachusetts' Paid Family and Medical Leave Act (PFML) and the federal Family and Medical Leave Act (FMLA) are separate laws that cover similar situations, however, employers who are exempt from FMLA may be subject to PFML.
 All Massachusetts businesses may be subject to the PFML law, even those not subject to the FMLA.

 Sick Leave